The central heat trace on large compact classical groups: Asymptotic expansion of the heat trace

 with, in the case of $\SO(N)$,

 and, in the case of $\Sp(N/2)$,

 \end{itemize} \end{theorem}

-\begin{remark} The equality $a_{k}^{D}(t) = a_{k}^{B}(t)$ is expected but we will see that the two cases require different proofs. \end{remark}

-We now give the proof of Theorem \ref{thm:asympt_expansion_detailed}, by adapting the proof from \cite{LM2}, where the case of $\U(N)$ was treated in detail, resulting with the expression of the coefficients $a_{2k}^{A'}(t)$ as above.
-Although the general scheme will be along the same steps for avery type, each case has specific features and we have chosen to present each proof separately for $\tau \in \{A,B,C,D\},$ as the case $A'$ has already been treated.
-In each case, the starting point will be the expression of $\Tr(e^{\frac{t}{2}\Delta_{G_N}})$ given in Corollary~\ref{cor:heat_trace_expectation}.
+The proof of Theorem \ref{thm:asympt_expansion_detailed} will be adapted from the case of $\U(N)$ given in \cite{LM2}, where the case of $\U(N)$ was treated in detail, resulting with the expression of the coefficients $a_{2k}^{A'}(t)$ as above.